Power Platform adoption maturity model: Goals and opportunities

 Organize training events, hackathons, and lunch and learn sessions.

-Get key sponsors and teams on board as you review the roles and responsibilities needed to execute your Power Platform adoption.
+Get key sponsors and teams as you review the roles and responsibilities needed for your Power Platform adoption.

 Level 200 – Repeatable

-Establish DLP policies in the default environment and mitigate the risk of apps and flows breaking by performing a DLP Impact Analysis first.
+Establish DLP policies in the default environment.
+Mitigate the risk of apps and flows breaking by performing a DLP Impact Analysis first.

 Embrace new makers with a welcome email, informing them of internal training resources and policies.